livechat/chat-widget-adapters/packages/widget-react/README.md

 #### useWidgetGreeting

-Access current greeting `id` and `uniqueId` if one is currently displayed (received and not hidden).
+Access the current greeting `id` and `uniqueId` if one is currently displayed (received and not hidden).

 ```js
 import { useWidgetGreeting } from '@livechat/widget-react'